Ronald Evans (astronaut): Support crew

 The Ticonderoga left Dixie station on April 21, 1966, and returned to San Diego on May 16.
 Evans preceded it, after taking a mail plane to the Philippines, and then a Military Air Transport Service flight to San Diego, which he reached on April 28.
 He then took a flight to Houston on May 1.
 The family remained in San Diego until his daughter Jaime finished her school year in late May.
 In the meantime Evans and Jan bought a four-bedroom house in El Lago, Texas.
 It was newly built, with no furniture, and the electricity and telephone still to be connected.
 The family set out for Houston on June 6, taking four days to make the journey in their Rambler station wagon.
 As their furniture had not yet arrived, they initially stayed in quarters at Ellington Air Force Base.
 The family was finally able to move in on July 6.
-Evans' Navy Commendation Medal citation was forwarded to NASA, and the medal was presented to him, along with a silver 5/16 inch star in lieu of his sixth Air Medal and gold 5/16 inch stars in lieu of his seventh and eighth, by Robert Gilruth, the director of NASA's Manned Spacecraft Center.
+Evans's Navy Commendation Medal citation was forwarded to NASA, and the medal was presented to him, along with a silver 5/16 inch star in lieu of his sixth Air Medal and gold 5/16 inch stars in lieu of his seventh and eighth, by Robert Gilruth, the director of NASA's Manned Spacecraft Center.